benxgao/certifai-aws/docs/JWT_AUTHENTICATION.md

 # JWT Authentication for /register Endpoint

-This document explains the JWT authentication implementation for the `/register` endpoint using the `jose` library and `PUBLIC_JWT_SECRET` environment variable.
+This document explains the JWT authentication implementation for the `/register` endpoint using the `jose` library and `MARKETING_API_JWT_SECRET` environment variable.

 ## Overview